-SOME PROS AND CONS OF VIDEODISCS
+SOME PROS AND CONS OF VIDEO DISCS

-As a storage medium for video images, the videodisc is unequalled.
+As a storage medium for video images, the video disc is unequalled.
 Not only can the disc store up to 30 minutes of prerecorded video per side, but each component image of that video can be displayed individually to yield over 54,000 still frames.
-These capabilities can make the videodisc an important instructional tool for all subjects that exhibit significant visual components.
+These capabilities can make the video disc an important instructional tool for all subjects with significant visual components.

-Even with all of its advanced features and exceptional still frame capability, the videodisc is still not an appropriate medium for all types of visual displays.
-It is not, for example, a good medium for displaying large amounts of text or fine line drawings, because even the most rock solid image generated by the finest NTSC television cannot match the distinctly crisp lines that can be generated on an RGB computer display of even medium resolution.
+But in spite of its advanced features and exceptional stillframe capability, the video disc is still not an appropriate medium for all types of visual displays.
+It is not, for example, a good medium for displaying large amounts of text or fine line drawings, because even the most solid image generated by the finest NTSC television cannot match the distinctly crisp lines that can be generated on an RGB computer display of even medium resolution.

-Another problem with putting instructional materials on videodiscs is that the discs cannot be altered once they are pressed.
-(There has been much talk about "write-once" discs, but they are not yet economical.)
-This characteristic can make it difficult to revise instructional materials once they are tested, and to correct errors that pop up only after the disc has been in use for some time.
+Another problem with putting instructional materials on video discs is that the discs cannot be altered once they are pressed.
+(There has been much talk about 'write-once' discs, but they are not yet economical.)
+This characteristic can make it difficult to revise instructional materials once they are tested, and to correct errors that emerge only after the disc has been in use for some time.